Riler4899/Cs-191-Show-Tracker/README.md

 - Keep track of season and episode progress
 - Select media of your own choosing from a massive list
 - Add your own custom media that can be tracked
-- Be suggested media that will suit your tastes

 ## Group Number : 8
 ### Members